-■ It is a serious risk - businesses are liable for partners and intermediaries: While engaging with partners and intermediaries may be necessary to do business, it may also present a considerable risk regarding corruption.
-Data suggest that from 1999 to 2014, three quarters of prosecutions for foreign bribery involved payments through intermediaries.
-19
+It is a serious risk - companies are liable for partners: While engaging with business partners may be necessary to do business, it may also present a considerable risk regarding corruption.
+Data suggest that from 1999-2014, three quarters of prosecutions for foreign bribery involved payments through intermediaries.19

-Every employee should therefore know that tackling corruption does not stop at the business' door.
-Their wider responsibilities cover the bigger business environment, including engagement of external partners.
+Every employee should therefore know that tackling corruption does not stop at the company door.
+Their wider responsibilities cover the wider business environment, including engagement of external partners.

-Businesses are increasingly obliged to know what these partners are doing, and how they conduct their business affairs.
+Companies are increasingly obliged to know what these partners are doing, and how they conduct their business affairs.
 For example, under the UK Bribery Act 2010, a commercial organisation is liable if an "associated" person uses bribery to obtain or retain business or a business advantage for that organisation.
-An "associated" person is defined as someone who performs services for or on behalf of the organization.
+An "associated" person is defined as someone who performs services for or on behalf of the organisation.
 In this case, the UK Bribery Act treats external partners in the same way as internal employees.

-18 Taken from United Nations Office on Drugs and Crimes, "An Anti-Corruption Ethics and Compliance Programme for Business: A Practical Guide".
-2013.
+18 Taken from United Nations Office on Drugs and Crimes, "An Anti-Corruption Ethics and Compliance Programme for Business: A Practical Guide", 2013.